Human Rights in the Supply Chain

 Our Conflict Minerals Policy reflects the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the “Act”), which aims to prevent the use of Conflict Minerals that directly or indirectly finance or benefit armed groups in The Democratic Republic of the Congo (DRC) or an adjoining country as defined in the Act.
 “Conflict Minerals” include tantalum, tin, gold, tungsten, or their derivatives.
 The Act requires our company to perform due diligence with respect to the sourcing of Conflict Minerals and to report annually on our potential use of Conflict Minerals and origin of such minerals.

-Our suppliers are responsible for following the Conflict Minerals Policy and the conflict minerals guidelines in our Supplier Code and for passing these same requirements on to their suppliers.
-We expect our suppliers to implement a process to reasonably assure that Conflict Minerals contained in the products they provide to us do not perpetrate human rights abuses in the DRC or an adjoining country.
+We expect our suppliers to follow our Conflict Minerals Policy and implement a process to reasonably assure that Conflict Minerals contained in the products they provide to us do not perpetrate human rights abuses in the Democratic Republic of the Congo (DRC) or an adjoining country.